-IT systems are a critical part of our world, in business, public sector and voluntary sector environments, and are often highly complex and interconnected combinations of technology, organisations and people.
-Yet they frequently fail, often spectacularly.
-This module teaches the skills to enable you to contribute towards successful IT systems.
-It draws on techniques from systems theory, software engineering and management to: understand the nature of success and failure, design IT systems to enable success, and ensure that IT systems are robust in the face of future changes.
-You will also learn skills in project management and will cover legal, social, ethical and professional issues.
+IT systems are a critical part of our world – often interconnected combinations of technology, organisations and people and highly complex – yet they fail, often spectacularly.
+This module teaches you the skills to contribute towards successful IT systems.
+It draws on techniques from systems theory, software engineering and management to understand the nature of success and failure, design IT systems that succeed and ensure they're robust in the face of future changes.
+You'll also learn project-management skills and cover legal, social, ethical and professional issues.

 IT systems are a complex sociotechnical mixture of technology (including hardware, software and networking), organisations, and people.
 IT systems: planning for success (TM353) teaches skills for understanding and enabling success in each of these areas.
 The foundation of the module is systems thinking: concepts and tools for making sense of the whole of a complex system, including the emergent relationships between its interconnected parts.